apache/servicecomb-website/_users/edge-in-1.0.0-m1.md

 Edge Service always use to provide monitoring, resiliency, security, and more, not only dynamic routing.
 We recommend extend custom handlers, there is an example named AuthHandler in demo-edge.

 ## Other Reference
-In demo/demo-edge we had provided a simple demo to show abilities of Edge Service：
+In demo/demo-edge we had provided a simple demo to show abilities of Edge Service:
 1. edge-service:Edge Service, include AuthHandler;
 2. authentication:Simulate authentication, accept requests from AuthHandler;
 3. business-x.x.x:Simulate multi-version business instances;